The Library holds many different kinds of books pertaining to drama and theatre. You might find:

 Theater -- New York (State) -- New York -- Dictionaries

-There are also subject headings referring to the theatre of specific groups.
+There are also subject headings referring to the theater of specific groups.
 These are harder to guess, so you may want to use the "Subject Keyword" search.

 Example Subject Headings: African American theater